 #2.
 Strong VPN

 Strong VPN is actually among the more popular ones on the internet, and many security experts also propose it as a good solution for keeping your identity private on the internet.
-What sets this provider apart from its competitors are the facts that is has over 8,000 IP addresses and over 250 servers all over the world.
+What sets this provider apart from its competitors are the facts that are has over 8,000 IP addresses and over 250 servers all over the world.
 This VPN will work just fine with an alternative operating system of your choice, and what’s more, it doesn’t cost a lot, especially if you decide to go with the yearly pay plan.

 #3.
 Cyber Ghost

 In case you’re not keen on spending any money on your virtual private network, then CyberGhost could be a very good alternative for you.
 Once you install this VPN, you can expect it keep you safe from privacy breaches, as no logs of your activity are being kept, but it has some restrictions which must be mentioned.
-If you decide for the free version (there is a premium one as well), you can expect to wait in line to connect to internet, your user experience will be constricted to a selected number of servers, and you can basically forget about torrenting.
+If you decide for the free version (there is a premium one as well), you can expect to wait in line to connect to the internet, your user experience will be constricted to a selected number of servers, and you can basically forget about torrenting.
 The good sides are that even in your free version you will get Open VPN protocol, thanks to which you will have unlimited bandwidth along with a kill switch.
 You can find all other information you might need in Cyberghost

 review, which was one of information sources as well.